PlurrYT-Kolama/KolamaBot/README.md

 After .env edit config.json fully!
 Any non edited parameter can cause issues!
-If you wish you can enable debug mode what is on by default Debug mode never spam or so it just saying about error's non critical happened while loading command
+If you wish you can enable debug mode what is on by default Debug mode never spam or so it just saying about error's non critical happened while loading command **PLEASE DONT CHANGE ANY FILE LISTENED IN LICENSE!
+ALSO PLACE BOT IN SPERATE FOLDER WHAT IS LOCKED FROM ANY OTHER FILES LIKE PERSONAL PHOTOS OR OTHER CODES!
+IF YOU DONT DO THIS YOUR DATA MIGHT GET GONNA IF OUR API WILL FALSE DETECT YOUR BOT IN BANNED LIST!**

 ## How to edit code?
 Just edit it don't forget to use node.js v21.x syntax and discord.js v14!